codingepaduli/codingepaduli/content/interesting/Developing.md

 [Error recording](https://dev.to/sargalias/error-recording-how-to-record-errors-in-your-application-to-debug-later-24i9) - How to record errors in your application to debug later - DEV Community\
 [Error recording](https://dev.to/programmingduck/error-recording-how-to-record-errors-in-your-application-to-debug-later-24i9) - How to record errors in your application to debug later - DEV Community\
 [Use Python or JavaScript to Send Your Events and Logs to Telegram via their Chatbot API](https://dev.to/sh4yy/use-python-or-javascript-to-send-your-events-and-logs-to-telegram-via-their-chatbot-api-3243) - DEV Community\
-[jumpjack/greenpass](https://github.com/jumpjack/greenpass) - Pure javascript greenpass QR code decoder in browser\
+[jumpjack/greenpass](https://github.com/jumpjack/greenpass) - Pure JavaScript greenpass QR code decoder in browser\
 [Working with modules in JavaScript.](https://dev.to/swastikyadav/working-with-modules-in-javascript-4jgp) - DEV Community\
 [rslint/rslint](https://github.com/rslint/rslint) - A (WIP) Extremely fast JavaScript and TypeScript linter and Rust crate\
 [Rapid API Hub](https://rapidapi.com/hub/) - Free Public & Open Rest APIs | RapidAPI\